zhehongw/3rd_Gen_FHE_ACC/README.md

 # 3rd_Gen_FHE_ACC
 This repo includes the SystemVerilog source code of an accelerator for 3rd Gen FHE and a PSI protocol based on it, and necessary software interfaces.
 This repo is only intended for usage with AWS F1 instance, please make sure you have the correct environment setup.
-It is currently under under close maintenance and will get more in good shape in the future.
+It is currently under close maintenance and will get more in good shape in the future.
 Please contact Admin in case of licence issues.